chtheodoro/habfuzz/README.md

 ![8](https://cloud.githubusercontent.com/assets/21544603/18668406/e04a97e8-7f3d-11e6-9a19-bae1072c71f4.png)

 The output of Habfuzz is a .txt file named suitability.exe containing a single column with all the habitat suitabilities (ranging from 0 - unsuitable to 1 - suitable) calculated for each input element (node) in the same order as with the input files.
 This file is placed by the program in the ‘habfuzz’ subfolder.
-The habitat suitability is initially a combination of fuzzy membership functions (five classes of suitability - bad, poor, moderate, good and high) and through the defuzzification process it is converted into a crisp output ranging from 0 to 1.
+In the fuzzy inference process, the habitat suitability is initially a combination of fuzzy membership functions (five classes of suitability - bad, poor, moderate, good and high) and through the defuzzification process it is converted into a crisp output ranging from 0 to 1.
+The inputs and the output of Habfuzz are depicted in Fig. 1.
+In the fuzzy Bayesian inference process, habitat suitability is again expressed in the same five classes.
+Each class is assigned with a utility weight (high: 0.9, good: 0.7, moderate: 0.5, poor:0.3, bad:0.1) and multiplied by the joint probability of each combination observed.

 4.2.
 Running Habfuzz